PUBLIC SERVICES REFORM (SCOTLAND) ACT 2010

 The Public Services Reform (Scotland) Act 2010 came into force on 1 October 2010 and places duties on public bodies to provide and publish information on expenditure in relation to:

 Although the Act does not define the term “public relations”, it was suggested during Stage 2 consideration of the Bill that this type of expenditure should include (without necessarily being confined to) advertising, engagement of external public relations consultants, work undertaken by communications or other staff and any other promotional activity.

 One of the main functions of Quality Meat Scotland (QMS), as set out in the Quality Meat Scotland Order 2008, is to advertise, promote and market the beef, lamb and pork products of the Scottish red meat industry.
-It should be noted that QMS is funded by statutory levy collected at point of slaughter of cattle, sheep and pigs for human consumption and is not funded through Scottish Government grant in aid.
+It should be noted that QMS is funded by a statutory levy collected at the point of the slaughter of cattle, sheep and pigs for human consumption and is not funded through a Scottish Government grant in aid.

 As a result, this analysis includes only public relations activity with regard to QMS as an organisation.

 Overseas travel is a necessary cost to QMS, particularly in the development of exports to overseas markets for Scotch Beef and Scotch Lamb and Specially Selected Pork.
 QMS takes stand space at or attends major international food shows and events.

 Hospitality and entertainment may be provided to inward missions of buyers or journalists to Scotland.
 However, QMS considers this to be a necessary part of its remit in the promotion and marketing of the Scottish red meat industry.
 The expenditure declared is, therefore, that portion outside the corporate remit.